Give today to preserve our theater!

 Keep our historic home standing for generations to come!

-This Year's Completed Preservation & Restoration Projects
+The past year's Completed Preservation & Restoration Projects

 March 2025 - Replaced ancient sewer pumps with modern equipment.

-Upcoming Spring 2025
+Upcoming Spring 2026

 Mission